< Terug naar resultaten

 • 4

-To Karakorum; visit Erdene Zuu Monastery.
+To Karakorum; visit Erdene Zuu Monastery

-Today we continue on our drive to the 13th century capital of the Mongol Empire - Karakorum - making a brief stop to see the dunes of the Little Gobi along the way. .
-Karakorum was established by Ogedei Khan and remained the Mongols power base until Khublai Khan established Beijing as the capital.
-Erdene Zuu (Hundred Treasures) monastery was the largest Monastery in Mongolia, built in 1586 under the direction of Abtai Khan on the ruins of the ancient capital.
-Much of the monastery was destroyed during Stalin's purges of the 1930's, but an impressive wall with 108 stupas and a number of temples still remain.
-After lunch, we visit the monastery, the modern Karakorum Museum and the surrounding areaGer Camp
+We continue our drive to Karakorum, the 13th-century capital of the Mongol Empire, making a brief stop to see the dunes of the Little Gobi along the way.
+Karakorum was established by Ogedei Khan and remained the Mongol powerbase until Khublai Khan established Beijing as the capital.
+Erdene Zuu (Hundred Treasures) Monastery was the largest monastery in Mongolia, built in 1586 under the direction of Abtai Khan on the ruins of the ancient capital.
+Much of the monastery was destroyed during Stalin’s purges of the 1930s, but an impressive wall with 108 stupas and several temples remain.
+After lunch, we visit the monastery, the modern Karakorum Museum and the surrounding area.
+Accommodation: Ger camp

 • 5

-Along northern edge of Gobi Desert to Arvaikheer via Shankh Monastery.
+Along northern edge of Gobi Desert to Arvaikheer via Shankh Monastery

-We continue along the paved road to Arvaikheer, the capital of Ovorkhangai Aimag on the northern edge of the Gobi Desert.
-On the way we will visit the Shankh Monastery, once the home of the great Mongolian theologist Zanabazar.
-We should arrive at Arvaikheer during the middle of the afternoon and check in to our hotel.
-In the afternoon there will be time to visit the local museum, which contains nature collections, stone figures and Turkic scripts and possibly go to a local market.Arvaikheer Palace Hotel or similar, Standard Hotel
+We continue along the paved road to Arvaikheer, the capital of Ovorkhangai Aimag, on the northern edge of the Gobi Desert.
+On the way, we visit the Shankh Monastery, once the home of the great Mongolian theologist Zanabazar.
+We should arrive at Arvaikheer mid-afternoon.
+In the afternoon, we have time to visit the local museum, which contains nature collections, stone figures and Turkic scripts, and possibly go to a local market.
+Accommodation: Hotel

 • 6

-To Bayan Gobi via Mt Ikh Bogd.
+To Bayan Gobi via Ikh Bogd mountain

 Today is a long day as we head properly off the tourist route into some of the wilder parts of the Gobi Desert.
-After an early breakfast we start our journey and rapidly leave the tarmac behind.
-The landscape changes as we head deeper into the Gobi and the majestic Ikh Bogd Mountain should be visible in the distance, the highest mountain in the Gobi Altai Mountain Range.
-Eventually, after about 9 hours travelling (with stops) we will arrive at our Ger Camp in the wilderness.
-This is the longest day’s driving but is also a definite highlight of the trip as we pass through some of Mongolia’s most spectacular scenery.Ger Camp
+After an early breakfast, we start our journey and rapidly leave the paved road behind.
+The landscape changes as we head deeper into the Gobi and the majestic Ikh Bogd should be visible in the distance, the highest mountain in the Gobi Altai mountain range.
+Eventually, after about nine hours of travelling (with stops), we arrive at our ger camp in the wilderness.
+This is the longest day’s driving but is also a trip highlight as we pass through some of the most spectacular scenery in Mongolia.
+Accommodation: Ger camp

 • 7

-Cross the Gobi via White Cave.
+Cross the Gobi via White Cave

-After going over a desert pass and visiting the quartz rich ‘White Cave’ our journey continues through classic Gobi desert scenery of flat stony plains mixed with small rocky outcrops and patches of sand across the Khatan Suudal Steppe.
+After going over a desert pass and visiting the quartz-rich White Cave, our journey continues through classic Gobi Desert scenery of flat stony plains mixed with small rocky outcrops and patches of sand across the Khatan Suudal Steppe.
 We stop for a picnic lunch on the way, with views of Arts Bogd mountain to the north.
-We head off to the Kongoriin Els sand dunes and arrive there in the late afternoon.Ger Camp
+We head off to the Kongoriin Els dunes, arriving in the late afternoon.
+Accommodation: Ger camp

 • 8

-We have a full day to explore the sand dunes and surrounding area.
-The Khongoriin Els stretch for 200km and are as high as 300m in places.
-They are known as the 'Singing Dunes' because of the beautiful sound that resonates through the dunes on a windy day.
+We have a full day to explore the dunes and surrounding area.
+The Khongoriin Els stretch for 125mi (200km) and are as high as 985ft (300m) in places.
+They are known as the Singing Dunes because of the beautiful sound that resonates through them on a windy day.
 The South Gobi has 100,000 camels, typically used by herders for transportation of their gers.
-We will have the opportunity today to visit a camel breeding family and get a glimpse of the way of life of the nomadic herders of these parts.Ger Camp
+We have the opportunity today to visit a camel-breeding family and glimpse the way of life of the nomadic herders of these parts.
+Accommodation: Ger camp

 • 9

-This morning we will drive through the Gobi Gurvansaikhan National Park.
-Gobi Gurvansaikhan means 'Three Beauties of the Gobi' and this range marks the eastern end of the Gobi Altai mountain range.
-The park's landscape is extremely varied, with rocky and sandy desert plains, precipitous cliffs and ravines, salt pans and oases.
-We visit a spectacular natural sight of this region - Yolyn Am.
-Yolyn Am means Vulture's Mouth and is a canyon so deep and narrow that even in the height of summer winter ice can remain on the valley floor.
-This region is also renowned for the diversity of its wildlife and many endangered species can be found here, including Khulan, Ibex, Argali and elusive Snow leopards.
-We visit a local museum and explore the canyon before transferring to a nearby ger camp for dinner and overnight.Ger Camp
+This morning, we drive through Gobi Gurvansaikhan National Park.
+Gobi Gurvansaikhan means Three Beauties of the Gobi and this range marks the eastern end of the Gobi Altai range.
+The park landscape is extremely varied, with rocky and sandy desert plains, precipitous cliffs and ravines, salt pans and oases.
+We visit a spectacular natural sight of this region, Yolyn Am.
+The name means Vulture’s Mouth and it is a canyon so deep and narrow that winter ice can remain on the valley floor even in the height of summer.
+This region is also renowned for the diversity of its wildlife and many endangered species live here, including khulan, ibex, argali and elusive snow leopards.
+We visit a museum and explore the canyon before transferring to a nearby ger camp for dinner and overnight.
+Accommodation: Ger camp

 • 10

 Today we have time to relax in our luxury ger camp.
-Either in the morning or afternoon we take a short drive to Bayanzag (70 km).
-Known as the Flaming cliffs, the red/ochre colour can be striking and we have the opportunity for a short hike amongst colourful sands of red, yellow and orange.
+Either in the morning or afternoon, we drive 45mi (70km) to Bayanzag.
+Known as the Flaming Cliffs, their red/ochre colour can be striking and we have the opportunity for a short hike among sands of red, yellow and orange.
 Bayanzag is a world-renowned dinosaur fossil exploration site, discovered in the 1920s by Mongolian and American palaeontologists.
 We are free to explore the region and may even be lucky enough to spot dinosaur fossils.
-We later return to our ger camp.Ger Camp
+We later return to our ger camp.
+Accommodation: Ger camp

 • 11

-Fly to Ulaan Baatar.
+Fly to Ulaanbaatar

 • 12